Moments In 2008 That Kept Us Talking

 RUDIN: Happy New Year.

-Mr. MABRY: Happy New Year.
+MABRY: Happy New Year.

-MARTIN: Pam Gentry is senior political analyst and blogger for BET.
+: Pam Gentry is senior political analyst and blogger for BET.
 Abderrahim Foukara is the Washington bureau chief for Al Jazeera International.
 They were both kind enough to join me in our Washington, D.C. studios.
 Also with us from New York, Marcus Mabry, the international business editor for the New York Times.
 And joining us from his own office, NPR senior political analyst Ken Rudin.
 Thanks again.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.